kmenzli/sphinx-poc/docs/Chat.rst

 Chat messages history
 =====================

 Discussing in eXo Chat by :ref:`Sending <SendingIM>` and :ref:`recieving <ReceivingIM>` instant messages induces to register the chat messages history which could be easily accessible later through the chat room.

-To visualize old chat messages, all you need to do is to scroll up the chat window, a loading icon |image0| appears the time to load up to 200 old message.
-When the loading icon |image1| disapears this means that the 200 messages was loaded and you can read them.
+To visualize old chat messages, all you need to do is to scroll up the chat window, a loading icon |image127| appears the time to load up to 200 old message.
+When the loading icon |image128| disapears this means that the 200 messages was loaded and you can read them.

-   .. note:: The number of loaded chat messages is set by default to 200, it could be configurable in :ref:`exo.properties <#PLFAdminGuide.Configuration.ConfigurationOverview>`.
+   .. note:: The number of loaded chat messages is set by default to 200, it could be configurable in :ref:`exo.properties <Configuration.ConfigurationOverview>`.

 .. _ResponsiveDesign: